Double Chocolate Sourdough Bread

 • Mixing: Add ripe levain, sugar, salt and bloomed cocoa mixture to the top of the dough.
 Pinch chunks of dough and reincorporate them together gently.
 Pick up one side of the dough and fold it over on itself.
 The dough will be sticky.
 Wet your hands as needed and continue to work with the dough until it is smooth and all the ingredients are mixed and the dough is smooth.
 Transfer the dough to a plastic container or a glass bowl if desired.

-• Bulk Fermentation: Over a total of 3.5-4 hours, perform 3 sets of stretch and folds every half hour.
+• Bulk Fermentation: Over a total of 3.5-4 hours, perform 3 sets of stretch and folds every half hour and a resting period.
+This schedule assumes the temperature of the dough is 78-80ºF.
+If it's colder than this, bulk fermentation will take longer.
+Warmer dough will move faster.

 • Pre-Shape: Tip the bowl upside down, allowing the dough to fall onto a clean counter surface.
-Be gentle to avoid cutting and degassing the dough as much as possible.
-Wet your hands and the bench knife.
-Push the bench knife under the dough while using your free hand to tuck the dough under itself.
-Repeat this process going around in a circle until you have a tight ball of dough.
+Be gentle to avoid degassing the dough as much as possible.
+Wet your hands and the bench knife if needed and push the bench knife under the dough on one side and your free hand on the other side to tuck the dough under itself.
+The goal is to introduce some tension into the dough.
+Repeat this process, going around in a circle until you have a ball of dough, tucking the chocolate chips that pop out back under the dough if possible.

-• Once preheated for 30 minutes, pull the loaf out of the refrigerator.
-Remove the plastic wrap (this is easy to do straight out of the refrigerator if the dough is chilled – not easy if the dough warms up) and place a piece of parchment paper on top of the bread dough.
-Flip the dough over so that the dough is now sitting on the parchment paper.
-Take off the bowl/banneton and kitchen towel.
+• Preheat the oven: Put a Dutch oven (top and all) into the oven and preheat to 450°F for 20 minutes.
+You are working with very high temperatures, so make sure you have some good hot pads.
+Once preheated for 20 minutes, pull the loaf out of the refrigerator.
+Remove the covering.
+Place a piece of parchment paper on top of the dough.
+Flip the dough over so it is now sitting on the parchment paper.
+Take off the bowl/banneton and the kitchen towel.

-• Bake: Carefully remove the dutch oven from the 500 degree oven with hot pads.
+• Bake: Carefully remove the dutch oven from the 450ºF oven with hot pads.
 Take the top off and place your bread into the dutch oven (including parchment paper – this helps with the transfer).
 Be very careful not to touch the sides of the dutch oven.
 Put your hot pads back on before you pick up the lid of the dutch oven and place it on top of the bread.
 Put the whole dutch oven back into your oven.
-Lower the temperature to 450 degrees and bake for 25 minutes.
-Once 25 minutes are up, take the top off the dutch oven and continue baking for 20 minutes until the bread is fully baked.
+Bake at 450ºF for 25 minutes.
+After 25 minutes, take the lid off the Dutch oven and reduce the temperature to 400ºF.
+Continue baking for 20 minutes until the bread is baked through and reaches 195-200ºF temperature.
+Remove the Dutch oven and let the bread cool on a baking rack.
+Enjoy!

 Notes